remixlab/shaderbase/README.md

 ### Notes

 * Uploading shaders from multiple tabs isn't supported yet.
-* The ShaderTool will ask you to update your local db every time it's loaded.
-Do it everytime you plan to update your own shaders to the [ShaderDB repository](https://github.com/remixlab/shaderdb) to avoid possible conflicts with other users' updates. it is recommended to update every time you start ShaderTool.
+* The ShaderBase will ask you to update your local db every time it's loaded.
+Do it everytime you plan to update your own shaders to the [ShaderDB repository](https://github.com/remixlab/shaderdb) to avoid possible conflicts with other users' updates. it is recommended to update every time you start ShaderBase.
 * If you use a shader name that already exits, the older shader will be edited.

 ## License

-The ShaderTool is released under the terms of the [GPL-v3](http://www.gnu.org/licenses/gpl.html).
+The ShaderBase is released under the terms of the [GPL-v3](http://www.gnu.org/licenses/gpl.html).
 All the shaders are released by:

 [![](http://i.creativecommons.org/l/by-nc-sa/3.0/88x31.png)](http://creativecommons.org/licenses/by-nc-sa/3.0/deed.en_US)